FelipeFMA/Linuwu-Sense-PHN16-72/docs/TECHNICAL_OVERVIEW.md

 - Provide no insight into what they change or how they interact with firmware
 - Are tied to specific OS versions and product lines, limiting long‑term support

-The open‑source path prioritizes user agency, auditability, and a great Linux experience—today and years from now.
+The open‑source path prioritizes user agency, auditability, and a great Linux experience, today and years from now.

 ## Responsible disclosure and safety notes